crazoter/My-Docs/docs/manga_reviews.md

   * This manhwa is easily one of the sweetest manga/manhwa I've ever read.
 The manga really focuses on tea; the vivid description of the characters brewing tea and drinking it makes me feel as if I can smell and taste the tea, giving the manhwa a very sweet and soothing vibe (literally, since I can't help but imagine tasting the tea and smelling the tea leaves).
 This literal sweetness complements the sweetness of the numerous wholesome / romance scenes in the manhwa, and the end result is something that ridiculously sweet.
   * Of course, as an isekai manga, expect the MC to use her past life to great advantage in her current life
   * Interesting trivia knowledge on tea and a little bit on business and history.
 Honestly makes me want to drink tea myself...
-    * MC is so knowledgeable about tea is almost breaks secondary belief tbh.
+    * MC is so knowledgeable about tea it almost breaks secondary belief tbh.
 But I can overlook that
   * Okay, some readers in the manga's comments didn't really like the (obsessive) focus on tea.
 Personally I thought it was fine (although I prefer tea over coffee myself, so that is my bias)
 * **Should you read it:** I can't emphasize how sweet this manhwa is, so read it if you're into wholesome stuff.
 The first 10 or so chapters may be a pill to swallow if you're only here for wholesome content (and it's a theme that will come up every now and then), but in general, quite wholesome and sweet.
 The only thing keeping me from calling it a safe recommendation is due to the (excessive) amount of PDA and/or tea appreciation in the manhwa (to the point that tea literally make or break national relations) which may make it a turn-off for some readers (it doesn't break secondary belief imo though, because it is still quite well-written).
 Don't expect explicit scenes, but expect a lot of kissing and implied xxx, so it's a little nsfw.